toralf/torutils/README.md

 * * * * *   for i in 0 1 2 3; do /opt/torutils/metrics.sh &>/dev/null; sleep 15; done
 ```

-For scraping of the Tor relay metric I do use Prometheus:
+The upload is made by [node_exporter](https://github.com/prometheus/node_exporter).
+To scrape metrics of local Tor relays I configured Prometheus in this way:

 ```yaml
    - job_name: "<node_exporter hostname>"